zettawatt/colony/README.md

 ## Current Status

 Colony has the installation GUI in place that will create a configuration file, generate a BIP39 compliant 12 word seen phrase, and a main BLS secret key for generating pod file addresses, all stored in a password protected [cocoon](https://docs.rs/cocoon/latest/cocoon/index.html).
+Colony can query the balance from your provided ETH address.
 Next up is creating the pod infrastructure and support file uploads.

 ## Setup